emberjs/rfcs/text/0000-controller-migration-path.md

 React projects typically use dynamic routing which is only possible to build the full route tree through static analysis of a build tool that doesn't exist (yet?).
 Ember's Route pattern is immensely powerful, especially for managing the minimally required data for a route.

-However, there is a pattern that can be implement using React + React Router which would be good to have an equivelant of in Ember apps.
+However, there is a pattern that can be implement using React + React Router which would be good to have an equivalent of in Ember apps.

 The Route override + ErrorBoundary combo.